Adarsh-Kmt/WebsocketReverseProxy/README.md

 - Worker pool pattern used to maintain persistent TCP connections for each server, with each ”Worker” goroutine handling a connection to the server.
 - The number of workers may increase/decrease dynamically based on the load on the load balancer and idle time.
 - The number of worker go routines may:
-    - **Increase** if the buffered channel becomes full, and the timeout has expired.
+    - **Increase** if the buffered channel is full.
     - **Decrease** if a worker remains idle for a configurable amount of time.
 - The load balancer also has support for Websocket connections.
-Two go routines per connection are used, one to read from client and write to server, and the 2nd goroutine does the opposite.
+Two go routines per user are used, one to read from client and write to server, and the 2nd goroutine does the opposite.

 ## Load Balancer Setup:

 Follow these steps to configure the load balancer for your application using an `.ini` file.

-1. **Create an `.ini` file:**
+1. **Create a `.ini` file:**

    - Create a new `.ini` file to store your load balancer configuration.